raitechnology/raikv/doc/kv_cli.1.md

 :   Print stats for all contexts.
 A context has counters for different hash table operations, for example:  reads, writes, adds, drops.

+>C
+:   Print stats for open contexts.
+Print dbs opened and which contexts are attached to the db.

 >d key
 :   Tombstone key, drop key.
 Releases the value associated with the key and marks the hash entry as dropped.